Bidipta Chakraborty

 Bidipta Chakraborty is an Indian actress who predominantly works in Bengali films.
 She had appeared in Debesh Chattopadhyay's play Brain.

 Personal life

 Bidipta was born to eminent theatre actor Biplab Ketan Chakraborty and dancer Dipali Chakraborty.
 Her two sisters Sudipta Chakraborty and Bidisha Chakraborty are also actresses.
 Bidipta married film director Birsa Dasgupta in 2010.
 Chaitali Dasgupta and Raja Dasgupta are her mother-in-law and father-in-law respectively.
+Bidipta has a daughter Mekhla from her first marriage whom Birsa adopted as his own.
+Bidipta and Birsa together have a daughter named Ida Dasgupta who was a child artist in the film Shob Bhooturey.